Do you want to work as a Doctoral-level Counseling Psychologist?

 - Dong Xie (Ph.D. in Counseling Psychology, Ohio State University).
 Culture and Personality.

-The Counseling Psychology Emphasis began in 2008 and is not accredited by the American Psychological Association (APA).
-Accreditation by APA will be sought within the next 12 months.
+The doctoral program in Counseling Psychology began in 2008 and is not accredited by the American Psychological Association (APA).
+However, the program has applied for accreditation and is currently under review by APA.

-All applicants for the doctoral-degree emphasis in Counseling Psychology must meet the general requirements of the Graduate School and specific requirements of the doctoral program.
+All applicants for the doctoral program in Counseling Psychology must meet the general requirements of the Graduate School and specific requirements of the doctoral program.

 January 15th is the deadline for all completed application materials – for summer or fall admission